ibodevs/PokemOZ/README.md

 # PokemOZ

-PokemOZ is a Pokemon fan-game made in 2015 for an IT UCL course.
+PokemOZ is a Pokemon fan-game made for an IT UCL course.
 The game is written with the functional programming language Mozart/Oz.
-I got the maximum of points for the code.
+Maximum of points for the code.
 No modifications were made since the submission.
 Enjoy!

 ### Screenshots
 <img src="screens/0.png" width="250"><img src="screens/1.png" width="250">